BCC13/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 * Fixes from all 7.5.3, 7.6.2, and 7.7 service packs released prior to this version.
 For details of all the service pack fixes included, see the corresponding *SP Readme* attached to each service pack on [Axway Support](https://support.axway.com).
 * Fixes from all 7.7 updates released prior to this version.
 For details of all the update fixes included, see the corresponding [Release note](/docs/apim_relnotes/) for each 7.7 update.
 * Additional fixes might be delivered as patches up to 15 months after the release date.
 You can find the list of patches available on top of this update on [Axway Support](https://support.axway.com/en/search/index/type/Downloads/q/20220530/ipp/100/product/324/product/464/version/3034/version/3035/subtype/8).
-If no patches were created for this release, the link will return "No Results found".
+If no patches were created for this release, the link will return "No search results found".

 ### Fixed security vulnerabilities